theoliverlear/Sigwarth-Software-Suite/README.md

 ---

-Sigwarth Software Suite is a collection of lightweight Java modules that solve common backend problems so you can ship faster.
+Sigwarth Software Suite is a collection of Java modules that solve common problems so you can ship faster.
 Each module is self‑contained and published under the MIT License.

 This repository is a Maven multi‑module project.
 You can use modules individually or together.